515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 Lines of credit are designed for the business owner who wants flexibility with the way term of repayment.

-There are multiple financial products that fall under the LOC umbrella, along with a variety of uses, so in this guide, it’s our goal to help you understand the difference.
+There are multiple financial products that fall under the LOC umbrella, along with a variety of uses.

 2 Types of business lines of credit